 The label for the field.

 Whether the field is shown next to the label, below the label and full width, or below the label and indented (in order to line up with fields displayed next to their labels).

 Whether the field is a single-line field or a multiple-line field.

 Whether the visitor has to enter a value in the field.

 The format of the value.
-Browsers use this setting to offer appropriate autocomplete suggestions.
+Browsers use this setting to offer appropriate autofill suggestions, which helps your site comply with accessibility requirements.
 Mobile browsers may show a special keyboard for some formats to make entering an appropriate value easier.
 Some formats are validated, and the visitor will not be able to submit the form with invalid values.

 The MailChimp tab is shown if the form is connected to a MailChimp list, and lets you specify the corresponding field in the MailChimp list.

 Click OK to apply the changes to the field.
 Click Cancel to return to the page without changing the field.